Part 2: Configure Teleport RBAC with Terraform | Teleport

 Since you will enable users to authenticate to Teleport through your organization's identity provider (IdP), the modules depend on whether your organization uses OIDC or SAML to communicate with services:

-git clone --depth=1 https://github.com/gravitational/teleport teleport-clone --branch=branch/v18cp -R teleport-clone/examples/terraform-starter/env_role env_rolecp -R teleport-clone/examples/terraform-starter/oidc oidcrm -rf teleport-clonegit clone --depth=1 https://github.com/gravitational/teleport teleport-clone --branch=branch/v18cp -R teleport-clone/examples/terraform-starter/env_role env_rolecp -R teleport-clone/examples/terraform-starter/saml samlrm -rf teleport-clone
+git clone --depth=1 https://github.com/gravitational/teleport teleport-clone --branch=branch/v19cp -R teleport-clone/examples/terraform-starter/env_role env_rolecp -R teleport-clone/examples/terraform-starter/oidc oidcrm -rf teleport-clonegit clone --depth=1 https://github.com/gravitational/teleport teleport-clone --branch=branch/v19cp -R teleport-clone/examples/terraform-starter/env_role env_rolecp -R teleport-clone/examples/terraform-starter/saml samlrm -rf teleport-clone

 - OIDC